Exporting Your Database

 2. SELECT YOUR DATABASE:

-On the left-hand side you will see a vertical list of databases.
+You will see a vertical list of databases on the left side of your window.
 Click on the database for the website you are planning to migrate.

 In the example below, the database used by the website we want to migrate is called wp_kristoff.